Love history, literature, and beer? One of these walks in Dublin will definitely be for you.

 Let’s kick off with some fun.
 This is one of the best tours in Dublin, because it brings out the best of the city.
 Enjoy early access to the Book of Kells, a guided walking tour of the college grounds, and explore Dublin castle, all before lunchtime.

 History is a funny thing, and the stories from Trinity College and Dublin castle that I heard on this tour ranged from fascinating to downright hilarious.
 I left still laughing about how female students at Trinity College make an annual event of putting ladies underwear all over the statue of a man who said women would never be allowed on the campus!
-My full review here.
+You can read a full review here.

 Kilmainham Gaol Walking Tour